django-hurricane/django-hurricane/website/basic-app.md

 }
 ~~~

-You also need to add a graphql endpoint to your urls file
+You also need to add a graphql endpoint to your urls configuration.
+Your `urls.py` should look like the following:
 ~~~python
 # spacecrafts/urls.py